 Method of administration and recommended dosages

 Priligy is available in blue or gray-green tablets with a biconvex shape.
-Tablets are taken orally, regardless of the meal.
+The drug is taken orally regardless of the meal.
 The concentration of the drug in the blood plasma reaches a maximum level after an hour and a half, so it is necessary to take Priligy 1-3 hours before the planned sexual contact.

 The recommended initial dose for men is 30 mg.
 If the desired effect is not achieved, it is acceptable to double the dose.
 The frequency of taking the drug Priligy, should not exceed more that one time per day.